 In general you want to avoid this as using a smaller MTU size that necessary as the overheads associated with each network packet will reduce network throughput.

-To explicitly set the MTU size in RedHat or CentOS you need to edit the appropriate network configuration file to add an entry for the MTU size, you don’t need to change anything else.
+To set the MTU size in RedHat or CentOS you need to edit the appropriate network configuration file for you network device and add an entry for the MTU size.
 The name of the configuration file depends on the name of the network interface so for eth0 the filename is ifcfg-eth0.

 For this change to take effect you need to reboot or stop and restart the network.